deankoch/rswat/vignettes/articles/rswat_intro.md

 large files, like weather inputs, until they are needed.
 Read more about this in `?rswat`.

+# Exploring SWAT+

 ## File index

-Get a list of all files in your SWAT+ project (loaded or not) using `rswat_files`
+Get a list of all files in your SWAT+ project, loaded or not, using `rswat_files`

 ``` r